diglopes/js-expert-course/module-2/class-005-TDD-BDD/bussiness-requirements.md

 When I rent a car I should see the customer data<br>
 And the car selected<br>
 And the final price which will be R$244,40<br>
-And DueDate which will be printed in brazillian portuguse format like "17 de Dezembro de 2024"
+And DueDate which will be printed in brazillian portuguse format like "10 de Novembro de 2020"